csc2430-master/Lab1-Starter/README.md

 ## Files you are given
 In this lab, you are given all the files you will need for your CLion project.

-* **CMakeLists.txt** - This contains the information necessary to build the file.
+* **CMakeLists.txt** - This contains the information necessary to build the project.
 This file should not be modified.

 *	**main.cpp** – This file has been completed for you.
 It has the source for a simple main program that consists of a loop.
 On each iteration of the loop, it prompts the user to enter an arithmetic expression.
 If a blank line was entered, the loop terminates, and the program ends.
 Otherwise, the string that was entered is passed to the function *GetEvalSteps*.
 The main program then prints the return values from *GetEvalSteps*, and the loop repeats.
 This file should not be modified.